mshokrnezhad/Solving_Puzzles_with_Python/README.md

 # Project Euler

 This repository contains my solutions to problems from [Project Euler](https://projecteuler.net/).
 Project Euler is a series of challenging mathematical/computer programming problems that require more than just mathematical insights to solve.
+Please note that Project Euler encourages users to solve problems on their own before looking at others' solutions.
+Use this repository responsibly and try to solve the problems yourself first!

 ## About This Project